vmware-tanzu/thepodlets/site/_episodes/018-should-i-kubernetes.md

 [EPISODE]

 [0:00:41.9] JR: Hello everyone and welcome to The Podlets Podcast where we are going to be talking about should I Kubernetes?
-My name is Josh Rosso and I am very pleased to be joined by, Carlisia Campos.
+My name is Josh Rosso and I am very pleased to be joined by, Carlisia Thompson.

 [0:00:55.3] CC: Hi everybody.